 - INFO 220 Resources and Information Services in Professions and Disciplines Topic: Data Services in Libraries [Select class number and then topic] * Note this course has a prerequisite.

-- INFO 282 Seminar in Library Management Select from: Digital Assets Management, Social Network Analysis and Social Analytics [Select class number and then topic]
+- INFO 282 Seminar in Library Management Topic: Digital Assets Management, [Select class number and then topic]

 - INFO 284 Seminar in Archives and Records Management Select from: Digital Curation, Tools, Services, and Methodologies for Digital Curation, Enterprise Content Management and Digital Preservation (also taught as MARA 283) [Select class number and then topic]

 - INFO 287 Seminar in Information Science Select from: Design Thinking, Health informatics [Select class number and then topic]

 - INFO 293 Introduction to Data Networking